The BusBoys: Comeback

 The band has enjoyed a rebirth in large part to the popular use of "The Boys Are Back In Town" in various television sports programming.
 The track has served as the theme for the NBA and Fox Sports Network's coverage of Major League Baseball.
 In addition, their song "Did You See Me" was used to promote the NFL Re-Play series on the NFL Network in 2006 and 2007.

 After several years out of the limelight, The BusBoys made an appearance on ABC TV during the Capital One Bowl on New Years Day 2005 under their new name, "Brian O'Neal and The BusBoys."
 And in early 2006, they began releasing tracks from their new music project, Sex, Love and Rock & Roll, via digital download.
 The full album was to be released in CD form in late 2007.

-In July 2007, the band announced on its web site that they were at work on a documentary film, The Story of Brian O'Neal and The BusBoys, directed by Ruth Robinson.
+In July 2007, the band announced on its website that they were at work on a documentary film, The Story of Brian O'Neal and The BusBoys, directed by Ruth Robinson.

 Director Richard Linklater used the Bus Boys song "Minimum Wage" in the soundtrack for his 2016 film Everybody Wants Some!!